CausewayDigital/Minecraft-EE-MakeCode/tutorials/python-islands/island-7/bed_bouncer/bed_bouncer_1.md

 ![Cover image](https://raw.githubusercontent.com/CausewayDigital/Minecraft-EE-MakeCode/refs/heads/master/tutorials/python-islands/island-7/bed_bouncer/images/flowchart-landscape_2.png)

 (for levitation use a duration of 2 and an amplifier of 1)
 Code the flowchart.
+Stuck?
+Check the hint.
+Press *Next* to move onto the next step.

 ```python
 blocks.test_for_block(BED, player.position())